pgroonga/pgroonga.github.io/reference/streaming-replication.md

 PGroonga supports PostgreSQL built-in [WAL based streaming replication][postgresql-wal] since 1.1.6.

+If you're using PGroonga 3.2.1 or later and PostgreSQL 15 or later, [streaming replication by WAL resource manager][streaming-replication-wal-resource-manager] is recommended.

 PGroonga's WAL send to standby server from primary server as below.

 ```mermaid